-- 1. Open the IDOL Server configuration file. - In the [Server] section, set the following parameter.
+- 1. Open the IDOL Community component configuration file. - 2.
+In the [Server] section, set the following parameter.

 DeferLogin To automatically add users to IDOL the first time they log on to a front end, set DeferLogin=True.
 IDOL is populated with user information from your configured security repositories, for example your LDAP directory.